Muellegr/SeniorDesign_FrontEndDemoTest/README.md

 The focus of this is to test a basic fully differential op amp and applying a DC offset to the output.
 * Selectable AC or DC mode
 * 5 selectable attenuation from 1x to 20x
-*       Impedance matched-ish to 50ohm
+* Impedance matchedish to 50ohm
 * Adjustable DC offset for testing from -5v to +5v